Antonio Paoli: Early years

 Ponce at the time was the financial and cultural capital of the island, and an ideal place to Paoli's development.

 When Paoli was young, his parents would often take him to operas at Ponce's La Perla Theater located a block from their residence.
 They saw a performance of Giuseppe Verdi's Il Trovatore, sung by Italian tenor, Pietro Baccei.
 At that moment, Paoli decided what he wanted to become.
 His parents were very supportive of his ambition and guided him on this route during his youth, enrolling him in a school of "voice" directed by Ramon Marin.
 His sister Amalia was a soprano who performed at La Perla in Emilio Arrieta's opera, Marina.
-In 1883, when Paoli was only 12 years old, both his parents died.
+In 1883, when Paoli was 12 years old, both his parents died.
 He traveled to Spain to live with his sister Amalia and study music and opera.

 Debut

 Amalia was taking singing classes under Napoleon Verger.
 She was under the patronage of Isabel de Borbón, Princess of Asturias and sister of the King of Spain, Alfonso XII, In 1884, Amalia helped Paoli to obtain two scholarships from her Majesty Queen María Cristina, Queen Regent of Spain.
 Paoli started his studies at the Royal Monastery of El Escorial.
 He entered Toledo's Military Academy and in 1892 graduated with honors.
 He was assigned to the Queen's escort and named personal custodian and guard of the child King Alfonso XIII.
 Paoli wanted to continue singing and in 1897 went to study at the Academia de Canto La Scala in Milan, Italy.
 On 26 April 1899, he made his debut in Gioacchino Rossini's opera William Tell in Paris, France.
 Paris newspapers commented on Paoli's success and said, "We should declare Paoli the Tenor of France."